-- 1 Copy all the files in the ISAPI Plug-in folder found at the root of the Sage 100 installation program to the C:\Inetpub\Scripts folder in the IIS server.
-If the Scripts folder does not exist, create it. - 2 Select Start menu > Control Panel.
-Open Administrative Tools.
-Double-click Internet Information Services (IIS) Manager. - 3 In the Internet Information Services (IIS) Manager window, on the Connections panel, double-click the server that is used for eBusiness Manager. - 4 Expand the Sites folder and select the Web site where the MASISAPI.DLL will be installed. - 5 Double-click the Handler Mappings icon.
-In the Actions panel, click Add Module Mapping. - 6 In the Add Module Mapping window, enter the following at the applicable fields:
+- 1. Copy all the files in the ISAPI Plug-in folder found at the root of the Sage 100 installation program to the C:\Inetpub\Scripts folder in the IIS server.
+If the Scripts folder does not exist, create it. - 2.
+In the Windows Control Panel, click Administrative Tools.
+Double-click Internet Information Services (IIS) Manager. - 3.
+In the Internet Information Services (IIS) Manager window, on the Connections panel, double-click the server that is used for eBusiness Manager. - 4.
+Expand the Sites folder and select the website where the MASISAPI.DLL file will be installed.

-Request path: .pvx

-Module: ISAPIModule

-Executable (optional): Enter the path to the MASISAPI.DLL program file (for example, C:\Inetpub\Scripts\masisapi.dll)

-Name: Sage EBM ISAPI

-- 7 Click OK to add the Module Mapping. - 8 In the Do you want to allow this ISAPI extension message dialog box, click Yes.

-Note The IIS Web Server roles must be fully configured and operational.
+- 5. Double-click the Handler Mappings icon.
+In the Actions panel, click Add Module Mapping. - 6.
+In the Add Module Mapping window, enter the following: - Request path: .pvx - Module: ISAPIModule - Executable (optional): Enter the path to the MASISAPI.DLL program file (for example, C:\Inetpub\Scripts\masisapi.dll) - Name: Sage EBM ISAPI - 7.
+Click Request Restrictions. - 8.
+On the Mapping tab, clear the Invoke handler only if request is mapped to check box.

-Note Do not modify the settings in the Request Restrictions field.
+Note: Do not modify the settings in the Request Restrictions field.